REACH – Malawi

-IAPW has funded the construction of 1 school in Malawi which is one of the least developed countries in the world.
+IAPW has funded the construction of 6 schools in Malawi, which is one of the least developed countries in the world.
 The vast majority of Malawians live in rural areas in communities where up to 90% of adults are unable to read and write.

 of the least developed countries in the world